SKILLcard celebrates 20th anniversaryFriday, August 20, 2021 12:42 AM

 More than 60,000 heating, ventilating, air conditioning and refrigeration professionals depend on the Engineering Services SKILLcard to prove to site managers and clients that they are trained and fully qualified for the work they do on site.

-It is managed by the Building Engineering Services Association (BESA) and is affiliated to the pan-industry Construction Skills Certification Scheme (CSCS).
+It is managed by the Building Engineering Services Association (BESA) and is a partner of the pan-industry Construction Skills Certification Scheme (CSCS).
 The scheme plays a crucial role in the government’s 2025 Construction Industry Strategy by helping clients check whether workers have the right qualifications for the job in hand and have suitable health & safety training.

 SKILLcard also covers those with supervisory and managerial responsibilities in the building engineering services industry and is also widely used by self-employed and agency workers and those seeking employment in the sector.